Post office box: Oceania

-Australia

 In Australia, wall-mounted PO boxes come in five sizes: small, medium, large, jumbo and A4.
 The different sizes boxes can be mixed almost completely arbitrarily on the wall.
 There is also an option for locked private bag which comes in two different sizes as well: small and large.
 PO boxes and private locked bags can be combined.

-New Zealand

 In New Zealand, customers have the option to select between two sizes of PO Boxes: small and large.
 There is also an option to hire a Private Bag similar to "locked bags" in other countries.
 The annual fee is paid annually in advance.